-Actually this is the inaugural video over there and I enjoyed making it so much, I plan to do more.
 (Feel free to click over, subscribe and comment if you are so inclined.
 I would greatly appreciate it!)

 I left this particular journal fairly plain with little interior embellishments and more space for journaling and travel ephemera.
 Each of the three signatures has an envelope and plenty of pockets and tuck spots to keep more travel memorabilia and photos.

 I’m pleased with the way this journal turned out and I especially love the soft spine to allow for the journal to be folded around on itself.
 It is so much easier to use in my opinion.